-The CA will revoke a Certificate within 24 hours if one or more of the following occurs:
+The CA will revoke a Certificate within 24 hours and use the corresponding reasonCode if one or more of the following occurs:

-- (i) The Subscriber requests in writing that the CA revoke the Certificate; - (ii) The Subscriber notifies the CA that the original Certificate request was not authorized and does not retroactively grant authorization; - (iii) The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - (iv) The CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys);or - (v) The CA obtains evidence that the validation of the domain authorization or control for any FQDN, IP Address or email address in the Certificate should not be relied upon.
+- (i) The Subscriber requests in writing, without specifying a CRLreason, that the CA revoke the Certificate (no reasonCode in CRL); - (ii) The Subscriber notifies the CA that the original Certificate request was not authorized and does not retroactively grant authorization (privilegeWithdrawn (9) reasonCode); - (iii) The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise (keyCompromise (1) reasonCode); - (iv) The CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys) (keyCompromise (1) reasonCode);or - (v) The CA obtains evidence that the validation of the domain authorization or control for any FQDN, IP Address or email address in the Certificate should not be relied upon (superceded (4) reasonCode). - (vi) A Certificate is used to digitally sign Suspect Code (keyCompromise (1) reasonCode].

-The CA should revoke a Certificate within 24 hours and must revoke a Certificate within 5 days if one or more of the following occurs:
+The CA should revoke a Certificate within 24 hours and must revoke a Certificate within 5 days and use the corresponding reasonCode if one or more of the following occurs:

-- (vi) The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - (vii) The CA obtains evidence that the Certificate was misused; - (viii) The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement; - (ix) The CA is made aware of any circumstance indicating that use of a FQDN, IP Address, or email address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - (x) The CA is made aware that a Certificate with a Wildcard Domain Name has been used to authenticate a fraudulently misleading subordinate FQDN; - (xi) The CA is made aware of a material change in the information contained in the Certificate; - (xii) The CA is made aware that the Certificate was not issued in accordance with this CPS; - (xiii) The CA determines that any of the information appearing in the Certificate is inaccurate;
+- (vii) The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6 (superseded (4) reasonCode); - (viii) The CA obtains evidence that the Certificate was misused (privilegeWithdrawn (9) reasonCode); - (ix) The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement (privilegeWithdrawn (9) reasonCode); - (x) The CA is made aware of any circumstance indicating that use of a FQDN, IP Address, or email address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the

+Domain Name Registrant has failed to renew the Domain Name) (cessationOfOperation (5) reasonCode);

-- (xiv) The CA's right to issue Certificates under this CPS expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository; - (xv) Revocation is required by any other section in this CPS; - (xvi) The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed; - (xvii) The technical content or format of the Certificate presents an unacceptable risk to ASVs or Relying Parties; - (xviii) A Certificate is used to digitally sign hostile code, including spyware or other malicious software (malware); or - (xix) Any other reason that may be reasonably expected to affect the integrity, security, or trustworthiness of a Certificate or CA.
+- (xi) The CA is made aware that a Certificate with a Wildcard Domain Name has been used to authenticate a fraudulently misleading subordinate FQDN (privilegeWithdrawn (9) reasonCode); - (xii) The CA is made aware of a material change in the information contained in the Certificate (privilegeWithdrawn (9) reasonCode); - (xiii) The CA is made aware that the Certificate was not issued in accordance with the third party requirements specified in §1.1 or this CPS (superseded (4) reasonCode); - (xiv) The CA determines that any of the information appearing in the Certificate is inaccurate (privilegeWithdrawn (9) reasonCode); - (xv) The CA's right to issue Certificates under this CPS expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository (no reasonCode in CRL); - (xvi) Revocation is required by any other section in this CPS for a reason that is not otherwise required to be specified by this §4.9.1.1 (no reasonCode in CRL); - (xvii) The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed (keyCompromise (1) reasonCode); or - (xviii) Any other reason that may be reasonably expected to affect the integrity, security, or trustworthiness of a Certificate or CA (no reasonCode in CRL).